Administrative Leadership Organizational Structure

 The Vice President of Academic Affairs is the Chief Academic Officer with responsibility for the development/ coordination of the College’s instructional programs and oversees the College’s accreditation.
 Academic Deans report to the Vice President of Academic Affairs.

-Vice President of Student Affairs and Enrollment Management (Chief Student Affairs Officer)
+Vice President of Student Affairs (Chief Student Affairs Officer)

-The Vice President of Student Affairs and Enrollment Management is the Chief Student Affairs Officer with responsibility for the College’s student services areas (i.e. admissions, financial aid, and student life).
+The Vice President of Student Affairs is the Chief Student Affairs Officer with responsibility for the College’s student services areas (i.e. admissions, advising, financial aid, and student life).
 The Vice President works in close collaboration with academic affairs and is responsible for developing learning opportunities that bridge academic and student affairs programs.

 Interim Vice President of Finance and Facilities (Chief Finance Officer)

 The Vice President of Finance and Facilities is the Chief Financial Officer with responsibility for the College’s business affairs, auxiliary enterprises, and facilities.